Maitrisoni1803/hotel_reservation-_analysis/README.md

 - **market_segment_type:** The market segment to which the reservation belongs.
 - **avg_price_per_room:** The average price per room in the reservation.
 - **booking_status:** The status of the booking.

+ **Data Import Strategy**
+-The CSV file was imported into PostgreSQL using TEXT columns to prevent row rejection due to format issues.
+-PostgreSQL does not automatically convert text to numeric or date types.
+-Explicit casting (::INT, ::NUMERIC, TO_DATE) was used in analytical queries.

 ## problem statements